Beware Greeks Bearing Gifts - Buy AT&T Instead

 Our final check to ensure that AT&T has a good enough cash flow to pay a safe dividend is to look and see how the most recently reported quarter went.
 AT&T reported the results of Q4 of 2019 about a month ago on Jan.
 29.

 The slide above shows management's goals for 2019, and that they achieved or surpassed them all.
-For our purposes (of showing safe dividends) the most important accomplishment was in reducing leverage.
+For our purposes (of showing safe dividends), the most important accomplishment was in reducing leverage.
 Having the net-debt-to-adjusted-EBITDA ratio reduced to just 2.5 brings it back to a value more consistent with historical levels.
 Retiring 56 million shares reduces the total amount of dividend payments ~$116.5 million and makes the dividend per share of $2.08 even safer.

 The increase in free cash flow also was important, and much of it came from a ~$5 billion increase in cash from operations, and only around $2 billion from reduced capex spending.
 This increases the cushion in generated cash to pay the dividend.

 It's always good when management has a plan for the future and shares it with shareholders.
 That way we can see how management is doing based on what they intended to do.
 From our perspective of wanting a safe dividend that grows to help reduce inflation risk, two items stand out.
-First is the plan to grow FCF to $30-$32 billion by 2022.
-That range is a $1-$3 billion increase from 2019, or 3.4%-10.3% of the 2019 figure of $29 billion.
+First is the plan to grow FCF to $30-32 billion by 2022.
+That range is a $1-3 billion increase from 2019, or 3.4%-10.3% of the 2019 figure of $29 billion.
 In conjunction with that, they want to reduce the ratio of dividends to FCF to be less than 50%.
 Growing FCF faster than the dividend will improve the safety of the dividend.
-Combined with a modest share repurchase program and modest dividend increases that should ensure that the dividend remains safe until 2022.
+Combined with a modest share repurchase program and modest dividend increases, that should ensure that the dividend remains safe until 2022.

 Longer-term plans are very nice, but we also want to see what management has planned for the coming year.
 The slide above presents some goals for 2020.
 We see a mention of FirstNet, which is a first-responder dedicated network that AT&T is building for government customers.
 They also are leveraging the building of this dedicated network to upgrade their public network.
 That $1 billion reimbursement will offset some capex spending that AT&T has been doing (both for its public and FirstNet networks).
 Buying back 250 million shares will reduce total dividend payments by over $500 million and make payments to the remaining shareholders that much safer.